shmalebx9/2020UABCANs/Torts/CAN.md

 + Case differentiated from *Blackwater* because the Oblates took more steps to mitigate risk, though they ultimately failed.

 # Defamation

+**Elements:**

++ Impugned communication objectively reduces respect or esteem for the plaintiff in the eyes of right-thinking members of society AND
++ Impugned speech refers to the plaintiff AND
++ Impugned speech was communicated to at least one person (other than the plaintiff)

+**Defences:**

++ Apology or retraction (only mitigates damages, partial defence)
++ Justification/truth (the impugned speech can be objectively proven)
++ Consent (plaintiff consented to publication)
++ Absolute privilege applies to contexts such as: Lawyer and client, Political speeches, communications between government officials, communication between spouses.
++ Qualified privilege applies to situations where the person communicating and the person receiving the communication have a moral interest in frank communication (ex: parent telling daughter that intended spouse uses drugs)
++ Fair comment (based on truth, on a topic of public interest)
++ Responsible publication (applies to responsibly published news stories)

 **At a glance:** A defendant is liable when the words they say damage a persons reputation in the eyes of right-thinking members of society **AND** the statement refers to the plaintiff **AND** the statement is actually published.